Mini Project 2: Math Quiz App

 - Timerecord

-Each sheet contains a table that stores our relational database.
+Each sheet contains a table that acts as our database.
 For example, the sheet Users

 contains id